 Conclusion about non-beneficial beliefs

 Dropping the veils of illusions, while we travel the journey of becoming deliberate creators of our reality is also the journey of awakening to our infinite potential.
 It is a very exciting journey, and at the same time, it can be frustrating at times when we judge our progress.
-Changing our limiting and disempowering beliefs is essential in this journey.
+Changing our limiting and disempowering beliefs (non-beneficial) is essential in this journey.

 Let us do our best to enjoy the journey.
 Let us remember that our expansion is in the journey, not the destination.
 After all, we did choose, as souls, to come and play in this 3D physical reality.